Subtitling

 Vcodes’ subtitling technology provides broadcasters with maximum flexibility for distribution of video content to the widest audience possible.
 Embedded into automated video workflows, the subtitling process is fully automated – from monitoring watch folders, through compatibility checks of subtitle files, time synchronization, conversion and insertion.

-DVB subtitles are inserted as subtitle tracks, completely separate from the video data.
+For traditional MPEG-TS CableLabs VOD files, DVB subtitles or Closed Captions (CC) are inserted as subtitle tracks, completely separate from the video data.
 This enables supporting multiple languages in a single video file, and allows end users to switch subtitles on and off.
-DVB subtitles are supported only in MPEG Transport Streams and require support by the Set-Top box in (more common in IPTV and CableTV environments).
-For over-the-top video, TTML (Timed Text Markup Language) is becoming the new standard for subtitle tracks delivery, which Vcodes fully support.
+For streaming formats (MPEG-DASH, HLS), vCoder fully supports insertion of TTML/WebVTT subtitle tracks in all standard ISO languages.

 Overlaid Subtitles